marcona/codjo-tools-github/README.md

  Packaging :
 -----------

-  * mvn install and copy nested artifacts in the right place (precise , isn't it)
+  * mvn clean install and copy nested artifacts in the right place (precise , isn't it) e.g in a deploy directory copy codjo-tools-github.jar and the ./lib directory